summereuna/bts_momentum/README.md

 * ⏰ Real Time Clock and Date
 * 🙂 Saving and Getting username with localStorage
 * ❗️ Saving, Getting and Removing To Do List with localStorage
-* 💜 Radom background Image of BTS and Changing button
+* 💜 Random background Image of BTS and Changing button
-* 📝 Radom Quotes of BTS and Changing button
+* 📝 Random Quotes of BTS and Changing button
 * ☁️ Weather with Geolocation (Using Open Weather Map API)
 * 🎶 Recommending a BTS's Song that Fits the Current Quote.